We have two sections of the FAQ - Therapy (below), and Techincal.

 The first thing would be to get out of the mind set of thinking that changing is a ‘pass or fail’ issue and instead understand it is a process.
 Treat this experience as a learning curve.
 The video is not going away.
-It is there for a year.
 No one has to get ‘it right’.
 Get to know it and understand the concepts first.
 It is true that some people seem to have magic wand type results but everyone is different and this is not a competition.
 Good for others if they are already close to change, and accept that your system will take what it takes for it to change, and not a second sooner.

 In everyone there are processes at work in the background leading to a shifting of perspective and understanding, leading to an openness to change.